Clustering multivariate functional data using unsupervised binary trees: Model and methodology

-In applications, one cannot use an infinite number of terms in the representation of $X$, and has to truncate such a representation.
-The following lemma, for which a Gaussian assumption is not required, show that such a truncation could be arbitrarily accurate.
+Remarks 1 to 3 indicate that our modeling approach is quite flexible and can capture many interesting situations.
+In applications, one cannot use an infinite number of terms in the representation of $X$, and such a representation must be truncated.
+We show in Lemma \ref{lemma:approx} in the Supplementary Material that such a truncation could be arbitrarily accurate.